hapax/hapax.github.io/assets/maximal.md

 rotate the piece of wood.
 That doesn't prove the *length* is unchanged."
 </span>

-It seems you cannot possibly refute the,.
-But you are struck by a sudden realisation:
+How can you refute the Joker?
+It seems like you can't.
+But then you realise:

 <span style="padding-left: 20px; display:block">
 "Maybe not.
-But if that's case, I don't know what length is!
-I'm going to *define length as the thing which doesn't change under rotation*."
+But if that's case, I don't even know what length is!
+I'm going to define it as *the quantity which doesn't change under rotation*."
 </span>